TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Preparing Sample Sketch/README.md

 ### Directly Controlling Hardware
-The firmware is directly *taking care of* what you want the microcontroller to do.
+The firmware is directly *implementing the actions* that you want the microcontroller to do for you.
 This is the most common type of firmware found in *DIY projects*:

 You write specific firmware i.e. to read sensor data and display it, control *LED strips* or open a *relais* when a *WiFi command* is sent.
 Once uploaded to a microcontroller, it will do just that - until you decide to upload a different firmware.